 With a public health bachelor's degree from UW-Eau Claire, you'll gain insight into the world of human health and disease.
-Curriculum will prepare graduates for entry-level public health careers in the public, private and nonprofit sectors as well as graduate-level study.
+Core courses in the major will focus on public health principles and practices, epidemiology, health policy and demography.
+The curriculum will prepare graduates for entry-level public health careers in the public, private and nonprofit sectors, as well as graduate-level study.

 Classes for public health majors may include:

 - Global Environmental Public Health

 - Leadership and Management Practices in Health Services